carbon-aware/docs/docs/index.md

 - [Python SDK](scheduler/python/index.md) - A full-featured Python client with both synchronous and asynchronous APIs

+### Integrations

+- [Prefect](integrations/prefect/index.md) - An easy-to-use integration for adding carbon-aware delays to your Prefect flows and tasks

 ## Getting Started

 The easiest way to get started with CarbonAware is to use one of our client libraries.
 Check out the [Scheduler Python SDK](scheduler/python/index.md) for examples and API reference.